aclark4life/django-mongodb-cli/SHELL_DEPENDENCY_MAP.md

 # `.evergreen` Shell Script Dependency Map (mongo-python-driver)

-This document describes how the `.sh` scripts under `src/mongo-python-driver/.evergreen` depend on and call each other (and key external scripts).
+This document describes how the `.sh` scripts under `src/mongo-python-driver/.evergreen` and `src/drivers-evergreen-tools/.evergreen` depend on and call each other (and key external scripts).

 Arrows mean “calls or sources”.